 Each house has three bedrooms, a living and dining space, and a pantry/utility area.
 The houses will be wired for electricity to allow for solar panels to be mounted on the roof and give much-needed light and power.
 With varied windows, sized to address the angle of the sun, they adequately daylight the rooms without contributing to heat gain.
 A band of clerestory windows filters light through a dried sugar cane screen and clear corrugated panels shade the outdoor verandah.
 A single pitch roof encourages breezes through the lower windows and out through the clerestory to provide cooling air through the spaces.

-To be completed this Fall, the teacher housing initiative is one that we launched last year.
+To be completed this Spring, the teacher housing initiative is one that we launched with great excitement, so we're thrilled to have the teacher's moving in in the next few weeks.
 The impact that they will have on not just the living conditions, but the morale of the teachers, is enormous.
 As we strive to improve the school environment, this piece of the puzzle is essential and integral to the whole.